Molmed/Nordlund-Backlin-2013/README.md

 Parallelization using the [`foreach`](http://cran.r-project.org/web/packages/foreach/index.html) and [`doSNOW`](http://cran.r-project.org/web/packages/doSNOW/index.html) packages is recommended, but not required.

 Figures were annotated using the [`biomaRt`](http://www.bioconductor.org/packages/2.12/bioc/html/biomaRt.html) and [`GenomeGraphs`](http://www.bioconductor.org/packages/2.12/bioc/html/GenomeGraphs.html) packages.
+However, code for producing the figures is not included.

 Instructions
 ------------